MicrosoftDocs/fabric-docs/docs/data-warehouse/restore-in-place.md

 Each restore point references a UTC timestamp when the restore point was created.

 To restore a warehouse in-place, choose a restore point and issue a restore command.
 If you encounter Error 5064 after requesting a restore, resubmit the restore again.
-For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/).
+For an example, you can [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/auto-draft/). <!-- [use the third-party POSTMAN tool with steps detailed in this Fabric blog](https://blog.fabric.microsoft.com/blog/the-art-of-data-warehouse-recovery-within-microsoft-fabric/). -->

 ### Security